jdoleary/Spellmasons/TasksCurrent.md

 - Playtest with brad 2021.04.15
   - Units don't path around frozen units
     - Should units path arround each other?
 Right now the pathing doesn't consider units as obstacles
-  - enemies should not be able to be on the portal

 ---